CommitThisLater/OnApp2Proxmox/README.md

 Please review the comments at the top of the script as more details will be added there as the development continues.

+## Added in last commit

+We have now added support for specifying NICs as part of the migration process using --nic <bridge,macaddr,mtu>
+As mentioned above we ask for the MAC address as this keep the same virtula MAC and avoid any issues, particularly in Windows.
+To specify multiple interfaces do --mac <bridge,macaddr,mtu> <bridge,macaddr,mtu>
+Make sure you specify the primary interface first!

 ## To-Do
-- Allow specifying destination VM specifications (RAM, CPU cores, etc.).
+- Allow specifying destination VM specifications (RAM, CPU cores, etc.) - We will implement this soon
-- Ability to select destination network bridge in Proxmox for more complex setups (we will implement this).
-  Support for multiple network interfaces as a result of the above.

 # Example usage:
-sh onapp2proxmox.sh --swap-size 1024 --host 192.168.1.2 --mac 00:16:3d:26:dc:64 --vmname vm-name -p l7a3u8sngmrtc0:Ceph_Master -s 4u32reaicnk075:Ceph_Master --os linux
+sh onapp2proxmox.sh --swap-size 1024 --host 192.168.1.2 --mac 00:16:3d:26:dc:64 --vmname vm-name --nic <bridge,macaddr,mtu> -p l7a3u8sngmrtc0:Ceph_Master -s 4u32reaicnk075:Ceph_Master --os linux